rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 There is a term in Programming Language Theory called _parametricity_.
 Roughly speaking, a language that supports _parametricity_ can assure that a generic function cannot discover what is the type behind a type variable.
-Remove the top (it is discoverable) and the bottom from the language too.
+Remove the top and the bottom from the language too.
 You are left with very precise types.
 As an example,

 ```JavaScript